27 Sights in Kawasaki, Japan (with Map and Images)

 Show sight on map

-Shibokuchika Shell Mound is a shell mound located in Komoguchi, Takatsu Ward, Kawasaki City, Kanagawa Prefecture, Japan.
-It is a marker site of child-mother-type earthenware.
-Kanagawa Prefecture Designated Historic Site.
+Shibokuchi Shell Mound is a shell mound located in Shibokuchi, Takatsu Ward, Kawasaki City, Kanagawa Prefecture.
+It is the type site for Shibokuchi-style pottery and is designated as a historic site by Kanagawa Prefecture.

 Wikipedia: 子母口貝塚 (JA)